iAJTin/iEEDID/documentation/iTin.Hardware.Specification.Eedid/BaseDataSection/GetPropertyValue.md

 # BaseDataSection.GetPropertyValue&lt;T&gt; method (2 of 2)

-Returns the the strongly typed value of specified property.
+Returns the strongly typed value of specified property.
 Always returns the first appearance of the property.
-If it does not exist, returns `null` (`Nothing` in visual basic).
+If it does not exist, returns `null`.

 ```csharp
 public T GetPropertyValue<T>(IPropertyKey propertyKey)